Expert Advisory Groups

 Incomplete applications will not be retained.

-Note:(1) For purposes of review, evaluation and approval, applicants consent to the sharing of their curriculum vitae and applicant file (and personal information contained therein) with WADA, in accordance with Article IX.
-Candidate Privacy Policy of WADA’s Governance Regulations.
-Applicants are asked to review the Candidate Privacy Policy for details about how their personal information will be processed by WADA.
+Note:(1) For purposes of review, evaluation and approval, applicants consent to the sharing of their curriculum vitae and applicant file (and personal information contained therein) with WADA, in accordance with WADA’s Privacy Policy.
+Applicants are asked to review the Privacy Policy for details about how their personal information will be processed by WADA.
 By submitting their application, candidates confirm that they have read and understood the policy and accept its terms.